psamuels00/echo-api/README.md

 ## Limitations

-- Inline \_response content cannot contain '#' or '&'.
+- Inline \_echo_response content cannot contain '#' or '&'.
 These characters must be encoded as %23 and %26 respectively.
 (These characters are allowed in file content.)
 - Response content cannot contain lines beginning with '#' or whitespace followed by '#'.
-This is true of inline \_response content as well as content stored in a file.
+This is true of inline \_echo_response content as well as content stored in a file.
 - The template system is based on str.format(**args), so there are limits on the use of '{' and '}' in the response content.
 - Newlines not allowed in the middle of a selection rule line (see TODO below)